ryantd42/NY-Legislative-Git/2023/S6410A-2023/bill.md

  is added to read as follows:
-  (a) Any group consisting exclusively of such  employers  may  adopt  a plan  for  self-insurance,  as  a group, for the payment of compensation under this chapter to their employees, except that  no  new  groups  may adopt  such  a plan, and no group not composed solely of public entities set forth in SUBPARAGRAPH (A-1) OF THIS paragraph [a of subdivision four of this section] may insure any liabilities for  any  employers  on  and after  January  first,  two  thousand  twelve, except as provided for in paragraph ten of this subdivision.
-Under  such  plan  the  group  shall
+  (a) Any group consisting exclusively of such  employers  may  adopt  a plan  for  self-insurance,  as  a group, for the payment of compensation

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10394-01-3
+  LBD10394-02-3
- S. 6410  2
+ S. 6410--A  2

- assume  the  liability of all the employers within the group and pay all compensation for which the said employers are liable under this chapter, except that in the case of [municipal corporations] PUBLIC  GROUP  SELF- INSURERS  as [herein] defined IN SUBPARAGRAPH (A-1) OF THIS PARAGRAPH no proof of financial ability or deposit of securities or cash need be made in compliance with this subdivision.
+ under this chapter to their employees, except that  no  new  groups  may adopt  such  a plan, and no group not composed solely of public entities set forth in SUBPARAGRAPH (A-1) OF THIS paragraph [a of subdivision four of  this  section]  may  insure any liabilities for any employers on and after January first, two thousand twelve,  except  as  provided  for  in paragraph  ten  of  this  subdivision.
+Under  such plan the group shall assume the liability of all the employers within the group and  pay  all compensation for which the said employers are liable under this chapter, except  that  in the case of [municipal corporations] PUBLIC GROUP SELF- INSURERS as [herein] defined IN SUBPARAGRAPH (A-1) OF THIS PARAGRAPH  no proof of financial ability or deposit of securities or cash need be made in  compliance  with  this  subdivision.
 The group qualifying under this subdivision shall be known as a group  self-insurer  and  the  employers participating therein and covered thereby shall be known as members.
-  (A-1) ANY GROUP  CONSISTING  EXCLUSIVELY  OF  PUBLIC  CORPORATIONS  AS DEFINED  IN  SECTION  SIXTY-SIX  OF THE GENERAL CONSTRUCTION LAW, COUNTY SELF-INSURANCE PLANS ESTABLISHED UNDER ARTICLE  FIVE  OF  THIS  CHAPTER, BOARDS  OF COOPERATIVE EDUCATIONAL SERVICES AND CONSORTIA ESTABLISHED BY BOARDS OF COOPERATIVE EDUCATIONAL SERVICES MAY ADOPT A PLAN FOR SELF-IN- SURANCE, AS A GROUP, FOR THE PAYMENT OF COMPENSATION UNDER THIS  CHAPTER TO THEIR EMPLOYEES.
-SUCH A GROUP SHALL BE KNOWN AS A "PUBLIC GROUP SELF- INSURER".
+  (A-1)  ANY  GROUP  CONSISTING  EXCLUSIVELY  OF  PUBLIC CORPORATIONS AS DEFINED IN SECTION SIXTY-SIX OF THE  GENERAL  CONSTRUCTION  LAW,  COUNTY SELF-INSURANCE  PLANS  ESTABLISHED  UNDER  ARTICLE FIVE OF THIS CHAPTER, BOARDS OF COOPERATIVE EDUCATIONAL SERVICES AND CONSORTIA ESTABLISHED  BY BOARDS OF COOPERATIVE EDUCATIONAL SERVICES, AND ANY OTHER ENTITY DEFINED AS  A  PUBLIC  ENTITY  UNDER  PARAGRAPH  FIFTY-ONE  OF SUBSECTION (A) OF SECTION ONE HUNDRED SEVEN OF THE INSURANCE LAW EXCEPT THE STATE  OF  NEW YORK,  MAY  ADOPT A PLAN FOR SELF-INSURANCE, AS A GROUP, FOR THE PAYMENT OF COMPENSATION UNDER THIS CHAPTER TO  THEIR  EMPLOYEES.
+SUCH  A  GROUP SHALL BE KNOWN AS A "PUBLIC GROUP SELF-INSURER".
 A COUNTY SELF-INSURANCE PLAN  ESTABLISHED  UNDER  ARTICLE  FIVE  OF THIS CHAPTER IS NOT ITSELF A PUBLIC GROUP SELF-INSURER AND IS NOT ITSELF SUBJECT TO THE  REQUIREMENTS OF  THIS  SECTION,  BUT  MAY JOIN A PUBLIC GROUP SELF-INSURER AND, IF IT DOES SO, SHALL ASSUME ALL OF THE OBLIGATIONS OF ITS PARTICIPANTS TO  THE PUBLIC  GROUP  SELF-INSURER.
-AN  ENTITY  WHICH  IS NOT  A PUBLIC CORPORATION AS DEFINED IN SECTION SIXTY-SIX OF THE GENERAL CONSTRUCTION LAW, A COUNTY SELF-INSURANCE PLAN ESTABLISHED UNDER ARTICLE FIVE OF THIS CHAPTER, A BOARD OF COOPERATIVE EDUCATIONAL SERVICES  OR  A CONSORTIUM  ESTABLISHED  BY  A BOARD OF COOPERATIVE EDUCATIONAL SERVICES MAY JOIN A PUBLIC GROUP SELF-INSURER ONLY IF IT  HAS  THE  AUTHORITY  TO LEVY TAXES OR IS OTHERWISE DIRECTLY CAPABLE OF GENERATING REVENUE OR ITS OBLIGATIONS  ARE  GUARANTEED  BY  ANOTHER  MEMBER WHICH IS SUCH A PUBLIC CORPORATION.
-A PUBLIC GROUP SELF-INSURER SHALL COMPLY WITH  ALL  OF  THE REQUIREMENTS OF THIS SUBDIVISION, INCLUDING ANY OBLIGATIONS IMPOSED UPON A  GROUP  ADMINISTRATOR, BUT IS NOT REQUIRED TO SECURE THE SERVICES OF A GROUP ADMINISTRATOR OR OBTAIN A LICENSE AUTHORIZING IT TO ACT AS A GROUP SELF-INSURER ADMINISTRATOR, TO FURNISH SATISFACTORY  PROOF  TO  THE CHAIR  OF  ITS  FINANCIAL ABILITY TO PAY COMPENSATION FROM ITS REVENUES, THEIR  SOURCE  AND  ASSURANCE OF CONTINUANCE, TO PAY A LICENSE  FEE,  OR TO  DEPOSIT SECURITIES, POST A BOND OR PROVIDE OTHER SECURITY, EXCEPT AS SPECIFICALLY PROVIDED IN THIS SUBDIVISION.
+A PUBLIC GROUP SELF-INSURER SHALL COMPLY WITH ALL OF THE REQUIREMENTS OF THIS SUBDIVISION,  INCLUDING  ANY  OBLI- GATIONS  IMPOSED  UPON  A  GROUP  ADMINISTRATOR,  BUT IS NOT REQUIRED TO SECURE THE SERVICES OF A GROUP ADMINISTRATOR OR OBTAIN A LICENSE AUTHOR- IZING IT TO ACT AS A GROUP SELF-INSURER ADMINISTRATOR, TO FURNISH SATIS- FACTORY  PROOF  TO  THE  CHAIR OF ITS FINANCIAL ABILITY TO  PAY  COMPEN- SATION FROM ITS REVENUES,  THEIR  SOURCE  AND  ASSURANCE OF CONTINUANCE, TO  PAY  A LICENSE FEE, OR TO DEPOSIT SECURITIES, POST A BOND OR PROVIDE OTHER SECURITY, EXCEPT AS SPECIFICALLY PROVIDED IN THIS SUBDIVISION.
   § 3.
 Subdivision 3-a of section 50 of the workers' compensation law is
  amended by adding a new paragraph 3-a to read as follows:
   (3-A) IF THE CHAIR DETERMINES THAT A  PUBLIC  GROUP  SELF-INSURER  HAS